PrashanjeetH/Django_Practise/README.md

 Open your browser and goto 127.0.0.1:8000 where 8000 is the default port number django uses.

 # Repo Walkthrough
- 0. practise0 : Hello world in Django i.e rendering returning HTML response from views.
+ - practise0 : Hello world in Django i.e rendering returning HTML response from views.
- 1. practise1 : Rendering returning HTML file from templates and using models/DB in Django.
+ - practise1 : Rendering returning HTML file from templates and using models/DB in Django.
- 2. practise2 : Renderin multiple HTML templtes and Linking them to each other.
+ - practise2 : Renderin multiple HTML templtes and Linking them to each other.
- 3. practise3 : Intro to Django version of jinja2 i.e Django Template Language (DTL) and Loading Static files like css and js.
+ - practise3 : Intro to Django version of jinja2 i.e Django Template Language (DTL) and Loading Static files like css and js.
- 4. practise4 : Form in Django (Typical way).
+ - practise4 : Form in Django (Typical way).
- 5. practise5 : Form in Django (Django Forms Way).
+ - practise5 : Form in Django (Django Forms Way).
- 6. practise6 : Handeling media files in Django.
+ - practise6 : Handeling media files in Django.
- 7. practise7 : Introduction to Class Based View in Django.
+ - practise7 : Introduction to Class Based View in Django.
+ - practise8 : User Registration and individual content management.

 HAPPY CODING :)